-- Students will reflect upon their experience of ministry with their Site Educator, lay committee, and integration group as part of their professional formation. - Students will function as a group member to develop safe and effective use of self to increase self-awareness as well as personal skills and knowledge. - Students will have opportunity to further discern their call to either congregational or community-based vocations.
+- Students will be placed in a context that both supports their theological understandings while also stretching their experience of faith in practice. - Students will learn two modalities of theological reflection and be able to apply each of these to their experience of ministry. - Students placed in congregations will gain knowledge and exposure to the Reformed Christian worship context - Students will demonstrate respect for diversity in gender, sexuality, ethnicity, theological understanding and religious experience of class members and those encountered in their theological field education placement. - Students will examine their cultural bias and how this impacts their understanding of faith and practice. - Students will reflect upon their experience of ministry with their Site Educator, lay committee, and integration group as part of their professional formation. - Students will function as a group member to develop safe and effective use of self to increase self-awareness as well as personal skills and knowledge. - Students will have opportunities to further discern their call to either congregational or community-based vocations.